 , located on a site occupied since the early 1600s.

 Make your way north along the street, stopping at clothing stores and art galleries.
-Take a café au lait break at Dénoël French Pastry
+Take a break at Gaufres & Goods

-Once you reach Hypolita Street, take a quick detour west and pop in to Claude's Chocolate
+Once you reach Hypolita Street, take a quick detour west and pop in to Spice and Tea Exchange of St. Augustine

-Where Charlotte Street ends, check out the charming, old, wooden structure that houses the Crucial Coffee Cafe
+Or head further north on Charlotte Street, where it ends, check out the charming, old, wooden structure that houses the Crucial Coffee Cafe

 .
 Walk north away from downtown, and you'll reach San Marco Avenue, an antiquer's heaven.
 The road is lined with antique shops and great restaurants such as Raintree Restaurant